DUNE-DAQ/docs/docs/packages/drunc/FSM.md

  - `post`- (`file-logbook`)

 ## Sequences
-Are not supported yet.
-You can ignore the rest of this document.
 These define a sequence of transitions pregrouped.
 These are executed in the order that they are presented in.
 They are currently only defined on the client side.
 They are executed as normal FSM transitions.
 The existing sequences are in yellow in the diagram at the top of the screen.
 The sequences are
  - `start_run` - executes `conf`, `start`, and `enable_triggers`
  - `stop_run` - executes `disable_triggers`, `drain_dataflow`, `stop_trigger_sources`, and `stop`